ithorp279/We-LGBT/README.md

 ### Permissions:
 - `Read and change your data on the websites you visit` - To view the page you're on to tell you the reputation of the website.
-- No data is sent to servers and only the amount of sites you vist is recorded locally (resets after restart).
+- No data is sent to servers and only the amount of sites you visit is recorded locally (resets after restart).

 ## License:
 #### Our Extension: